OctopusDeploy/docs/docs/installation/index.md

 position: 0
 description: How to install the central Octopus Deploy server.
 ---
+Notes before publishing:
+Old screen shots and video.
+	- Remove the video.
+Talk about creating the database.
+Talk about copying the master key and link to relevant docs.
+Link to infrastructure as the next step.
+Stop the bloat.
+---

 This section walks you through installing the central Octopus Deploy server.